meeshkan/unmock.github.io/docs/example.md

 sidebar_label: A Motivating Example
 ---

 Below is a fully functional example of Unmock in action!
-You can also run it live [here](https://www.foo.bar) and inspect its output results [here](https://www.output-resuts.com).
+You can also download the example [here](https://www.github.com/unmock/unmock-examples) and inspect its output results [here](https://www.output-resuts.com).
 It shows the most important concepts of Unmock all rolled into one example.

 The example will use TypeScript syntax, although the same is possible in JavaScript.
 First, let's import everything we need.